gherson/Exemplar/LOG.md

 # Log of work
-Next: "Last minute" improvements before creating an official screencast: will now add arguments to the generated function if easy
+Next: "Last minute" improvements before creating an official screencast:
+Will add arguments to the generated function if easy.

+* 2019-11-25: 8:40 -
+* 2019-11-24: Got sleep_in.exem and monkey_trouble.exem working.
+Inputs can now be named without asserting the name equal to i1.
+Now asking the user (and saving answer) before making a variable substitution in an output line.
+11.25h
-* 2019-11-23: 15:10 - 18:40 + 19:25 - Continued to troubleshoot assertion-less examples failing when in the middle of
- other examples, until resolved.
-SQL Updates now assert the expected # of updated lines where that was deemed useful.
+* 2019-11-23: Continued to troubleshoot assertion-less examples failing when in the middle of other examples.
+Now resolved.
+SQL Updates now assert the expected # of updated lines where useful.
+Single example solutions enabled.
+6.5h
 * 2019-11-22: To get fizz_buzz_variant_return_4.exem working, output substitution now only occurs if tests fail without it.
 E is back to allowing the user to choose example order, because that allows the user some control of the order of lines in the generated function.
 To that end, there is a new "examples" table, to hold el_id_count.
 9.5h